andreaspeters/flexpacket/README.md

 - 7Plus FileUp/Download (only in Hostmode)
 - Common ANSI color codes (in testing)
 - APRS Map as external Software.
+- Choose Terminal Font

 ## Planned Features

 - Support forms to send simple structured information in an emergency case.

 ## Download